-- Members of the Governing Board should not participate in any decision in which a situation or circumstance of personal or professional nature could compromise their ability to make a decision in the interests of best accomplishing their objectives and tasks. - If any members of the Governing Board consider themselves to be in a situation that could give rise to a potential conflict of interest, they are to raise the issue with the chair, who in turn will inform the GB. - The Governing Board then has to decide whether the member in question may participate in the discussion.
-The Governing Board will take a decision listing the situations considered as conflicts of interest.
+- Members of the GB should not participate in any decision in which a circumstances of a personal or professional nature could compromise their ability to make a decision in the interests of best accomplishing their objectives and tasks. - If any members of the GB consider themselves to be in a situation that could give rise to a potential conflict of interest, they are to raise the issue with the chair, who in turn will inform the GB. - The GB then has to decide whether the member in question may participate in the discussion.
+The GB will take a decision listing the situations considered as conflicts of interest.